Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 ------------------------------------------
 ```

-Finally we obtain a password or flag: *Fr33_M4dam3-De/M4inten0n*.
+Finally we obtain a password: *Fr33_M4dam3-De/M4inten0n*.
 Now let's try running it as parameter for our challenge:

 <figure>
 <a href="/assets/images/hex-ray-challenge/26.png"><img src="/assets/images/hex-ray-challenge/26.png"></a>